andreaspts/DL_REC_vs_DEEP_and_CONVNN_on_TEMPERATURE_SERIES/report.md

 500/500 [==============================] - 238s 476ms/step - loss: nan - val_loss: nan
 ```

 which indicates an exploding gradients problem most likely causeing of the nans.
 (Other reasons could be 1. nan-input data, 2. wrongly implemented loss function or 3. a numerical instability in the deep learning framework.
 From tests we can exclude these three.)
 Usual practice to counter this issue then is to decrease the learning rate.
 (Adding merely L2-regularization via "kernel_regularizer=regularizers.l2(0.001)" does not lead to a significant improvement.
 Also employing gradient clipping via "clipnorm=1.0" does not help on its own.)
 This led us to perform a second run, where we employ all of them and set the learning rate to `0.005`.
-In addition we used a different optimizer: "keras.optimizers.Adam".
+In addition, we used a different optimizer: "keras.optimizers.Adam".

 Second run: